hekmon/malradar/README.md

 ### What kind of processing

-* First of all the score: you setup a minimal score a finished anime must have to not be ruled out byt the bot
+* First of all the score: you setup a minimal score a finished anime must have to not be ruled out by the bot
 * Then you can setup several types of blacklists:
   * Genres blacklist (`Music`, `Kids`, etc...)
   * Types blacklist (`Special`, `Movie`, etc...)